 But is it a good idea to apply this logic to a beach holiday destination?
 That’s the sort of holiday made or broken by the sunshine!

 The omens were not good on our arrival day.
 There was a light rain that day, and the sky was completely covered with low, heavy cloud.
-We were ushered into a bus that went out of the Caticlan airport, seemed inexplicably to go all the way around it, just to deposit us at the boat transfer location pretty much across the fence from our plane still on the tarmac.
+We were ushered into a bus that went out of Caticlan airport, which seemed inexplicably to go all the way around it, just to deposit us at the boat transfer location pretty much across the fence from our plane still on the tarmac.

 But I think I didn’t quite factor it in, perhaps because you never see these images.
 I’d only seen the fantastic beach images of Boracay.

 So I was mildly surprised to see the real Boracay, as the tuktuk stuttered along the back roads, through dense and heavily built-up zones, and rows of commercial buildings just like any other Southeast Asian town growing in density.
-In my mind, I was imagining it to be smaller, and not as dense.
+In my mind, I imagined it to be smaller, and not as dense.

 The basic nature of the roads and alleys showed, with the rainy season.
 A lack of streetside drainage infrastructure meant that parts of the lanes had standing water, obscuring potential potholes.